lynkos/blog/_posts/2025-03-19-play-windows-games.md

 ```
 {: .nolineno }

-In order to remove DXVK from a prefix, remove the DLLs and DLL overrides, and run `wineboot -u` to restore the original DLL files.
+To remove DXVK from a prefix, remove the DLLs and DLL overrides, and run `wineboot -u` to restore the original DLL files.

 while for `dxvk` , there shouldn't be (i.e. I shouldn't add, b/c it didn't originally come w/) a `winemetal.dll`{: .filepath} in its `$WINEPREFIX`